gatsbyjs/gatsby/docs/docs/debugging-the-build-process.md

 1. Press `Ctrl + ,` or `⌘ + ,` to open your preferences.
 Type `node debug` into the search bar.
 Make sure the `Auto Attach` option is set to `on`.
     ![Search for on debug and set attach to enable](./images/set-node-attach-to-on.png)

-2. Using VS Code's integrated terminal run `node --inspect node_modules/.bin/gatsby develop` instead of `gatsby develop`
+2. Using VS Code's integrated terminal run `node --inspect node_modules/.bin/gatsby develop` instead of `npm run develop`

 3. Set breakpoints and debug!